-Summary.
-We have studied the properties of a circuit with M branches coupled to each other through one common point, by connecting the transmission properties of the open model to the structure of the energy spectrum and eigenfunctions of the closed system.
-The main interest was in the special eigenstates strongly localized at the junction, and in the expression for their localization lengths.
-It was shown that, in the presence of coupling to the continuum, these eigenstates typically become narrow resonances with a very large lifetime.
+As an example of a non-trivial quantum network, we have studied the properties of an open circuit with M branches coupled to each other through one common point.
+The transmission properties of the open model were studied in relation to the structure of the energy spectrum and eigenfunctions of the parent closed system.
+The method of the effective non-Hermitian Hamiltonian allows one to derive the exact solution of the problem.
+Our main interest was in the energies and localization lengths of special eigenstates located outside the crystal energy band and strongly localized at the junction.
+It was shown that, in the presence of coupling to the continuum, these states typically become narrow resonances with a very large lifetime.
 This fact may be important for the fabrication of new kinds of electron nanostructures, waveguides, antennas, and lasing devices with a large quality factor.
-Another possible application of the M-branch circuits follows from the expression (14). which points out the possibility of controlling and distributing energy incoming via one branch into all others.
-We have also shown the negligible influence of disorder in the branches on the special eigenstates.
+Another possible application of the Mbranch circuits follows from the expression (15), which points out the possibility of controlling and distributing energy incoming via one branch into all others.
+We have also shown the negligible influence of disorder in the branches on these special eigenstates.
 In our consideration the continuum coupling γ was taken as a constant parameter.
 In real arrangements, the circuit can be connected to transmitters or particle reservoirs.
-Then γ can depend on the signal energy; along with that, the continuum coupling will acquire a real part (dispersive integral) that should be added to the intrinsic Hamiltonian in Eq.
+Then γ can depend on the signal energy and density of states in the reservoirs.
+Along with that, the continuum coupling will acquire a real part (dispersive integral) that should be added to the intrinsic Hamiltonian in Eq.
 (10).
 We hope to consider this more complicated situation elsewhere.

 Figure 4: Critical value $W{\rm cr}$ in units where v = 1, as a function of $Q = \sum_a t_a^2$ for M = 4.
 We choose for simplicity $t_a = t$ for $a = 1, \ldots, M$, so that $Q = Mt^2$.
-Circles represent numerical data (full N = 30, open N = 100), while the dashed line shows the prediction (20).
+Circles represent numerical data (full N = 30, open N = 100), while the dashed line shows the prediction (21).

+G.L.C is grateful to H. Pastawski for useful discussions.
+This work has been supported by Regione Lombardia and CILEA Consortium through a LISA Initiative (Laboratory for Interdisciplinary Advanced Simulation) 2011 grant [link: http://lisa.cilea.it].
 This work was supported in part by the NSF under Grants No. PHY-0758099, PHY-1068217, and PHY-0545390.
 F.M.I. is thankful to VIEP of the BUAP (Puebla, Mexico) for financial support.
-Support by the grant D.2.2 2010 (Calcolo ad alte prestazioni) from Universita' Cattolica is also acknowledged.
+Support by the grant D.2.2 2010 (Calcolo ad alte prestazioni) from Università Cattolica is also acknowledged.